Lucky and unlucky colours for Gemini: Harness the power of your spirit shades

 Western and Vedic astrology both give importance to colours while analysing the birth chart of an individual, which includes one’s zodiac sign along with their rising and ascendant signs.
 While some colours bring in a lot of love and luck, there are some hues that the zodiacs must steer clear of if they want to optimise their life to the fullest.

-Gemini is the third sign among the 12 zodiacs and is ruled by the planet Mercury, which is said to be the god of communication as per several cultures across the world.
+Gemini is an air sign, and is the third sign among the 12 zodiacs, ruled by the planet Mercury, which is said to be the god of communication as per several cultures across the world.
 This mutable zodiac sign can adapt to varied situations and is always open to exploring new ideas and broadening their horizons.

 A Gemini’s lucky colours complement its inner traits and quirks and these are also in tandem with its astrological placement along with planetary movements associated with its celestial path.